Nicky Campbell: Podcasts

 Campbell's podcast One of Family won the Dog Desk Radio award in 2021 for Best Animal Related Podcast and frequently reached the number 1 spot in the Apple Podcasts Pets and Animal charts for Great Britain.
 Guests have included Ricky Gervais, Gary Lineker, Robbie Savage, Jeremy Paxman, Lorraine Kelly, Chris Packham, Sara Cox, Kevin Bridges and Deborah Meaden.

 In June 2022 the BBC launched his podcast Different for Radio 5 Live on BBC Sounds, in which he interviews people who have had unusual experiences, beliefs or careers.
-His many guests have included David MacMillan, the only Westerner to escape Bangkok's infamous Klong Prem Prison, a Scottish witch, journalist Paul Salopek who has been walking the route of human evolution for a decade and broadcaster Iain Lee on his experiences with ADHD – an episode also featuring Campbell's daughter Kirsty, who has ADHD.
+His guests have included David MacMillan, the only Westerner to escape Bangkok's infamous Klong Prem Prison, a Scottish witch, journalist Paul Salopek who has been walking the route of human evolution for a decade and broadcaster Iain Lee on his experiences with ADHD – an episode also featuring Campbell's daughter Kirsty, who has ADHD.

 In July 2022 Campbell interviewed journalist Alex Renton on Different, and Campbell revealed he had witnessed and experienced abuse at his school The Edinburgh Academy.
 Campbell wrote an article for the Daily Mirror on the same day as the podcast's release.
-The revelations made headlines all over the world and increased pressure on the Scottish prosecution services to extradite one of the alleged abusers from South Africa, referred to as Edgar in the podcast and press because of a ruling on anonymity by the ongoing Scottish Child Abuse Inquiry.
+The revelations increased pressure on the Scottish prosecution services to extradite one of the alleged abusers from South Africa, referred to as Edgar in the podcast and press because of a ruling on anonymity by the ongoing Scottish Child Abuse Inquiry.
 "Edgar" features heavily including Day 261 of the inquiry, in which he is referred to as "CDZ".
 After the podcast was released dozens more men came forward and the police opened an investigation solely relating to the Edinburgh Academy, Operation Tree Frog.
 Renton reported that because of the publicity ex-pupils of Edinburgh Academy had named 17 other staff members, employed between the 1950s and 1980s, as physical and sexual abusers.

 In September 2022 Campbell and Renton were asked to appear on the South African current affairs programme Carte Blanche to talk about "Edgar", who was living in a comfortable retirement village near Cape Town.
 His appeal against extradition is ongoing.
 In January 2023 the SNP MP Ian Blackford used Parliamentary Privilege to identify Iain Wares as "Edgar".
 On 7 March 2023, Lady Smith, chair of the Scottish Child Abuse Inquiry, passed down the judgement that Wares could be widely named.

-Other notable podcast appearances by Campbell include James O'Brien's Full Disclosure.
+Campbell appeared on James O'Brien's Full Disclosure.
 The two broadcasters discussed their experiences of adoption and the effect on their lives and mental health.